 Common Types of Cycling Traffic Accidents

-Whether bicyclists are sharing the road with cars or sticking to the sidewalk, accidents are bound to happen.
+Whether bicyclists share the road with cars or stick to the sidewalk, accidents are bound to happen.
 Injuries to cyclists can be serious and include:

 Collisions at Intersections

 Intersections are the most dangerous place for bicycle accidents—one of the most dangerous in Pittsburgh is McPhee Place and Forbes Avenue.
 Vehicles are likely to crash into bicyclists traveling in bike lanes or on the right shoulder, especially while turning.

 One common example of this kind of collision occurs when a vehicle turns left across traffic, and a bicyclist travels straight in the opposite direction.
 In this situation, the bicyclist has the right of way, but the vehicle driver may not see the bicyclist or may try to cut them off.